Excessive Bleeding: VWD Type II, Factor V Deficiency, APS, and Vitamin K

 4. Interdisciplinary Care: Collaboration among hematologists, dietitians, and primary care physicians to manage and balance the complex needs of the patient.

-If you have von Willebrand disease (VWD), you can take steps to prevent bleeding and stay healthy.
-For example, avoid over-the-counter medicines that can affect blood clotting, such as aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs)
+• Over-the-Counter Medicines: Avoid medicines that can affect blood clotting, such as aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs).

 Reference: Living with Von Willebrand Disease